uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Categorical Data Distribution

-The Figure @fig:lightning-cond displays the different percentages of the different lighting conditions presented in the dataset.
+__Figure__ @fig:lightning-cond displays the different percentages of the different lighting conditions presented in the dataset.
 The condition with the most crashes associated with it is “Daylight”, representing 66% of the crashes in the dataset.
 This might be an effect of the traffic being more concentrated from early morning until evening.
-During the night time, “Darkness/Lighted Road” accounts for 18% of the crashes, and “Darkness”, for 11%.
-Eaxh of the conditions “Dawn” and “Dusk” account for 2% of the recorded crashes.
+During the night time, “Darkness/Lighted Road” accounts for __18%__ of the crashes, and “Darkness”, for __11%__.
+Eaxh of the conditions “Dawn” and “Dusk” account for __2%__ of the recorded crashes.

 ![
 **Distribution of accidents by Lighting Condition.**